MicrosoftDocs/biztalk-docs/biztalk/core/build-errors-in-the-task-list.md

 ### Resolution
  To resolve this issue, add a **Construct Message** shape to the orchestration.
 Include the **Construct Message** shape before the **Send** shape that is bound to the Web service.

- For more information about this error and Web services, see KB article [921043](https://support.microsoft.com/?kbid=921043).

 ## Setting a transaction level for a scope results in an error